 So the Liver is absolutely very important and, as we talked about before with the Spleen, there's times when the Liver is in excess and we need to do kind of more dispersing stuff, and that's where things like, milk thistle and things like that come into play.
 But then there's also a time in the Liver is weaker and needs to be nourished and supported.
-And that's where things like goji and schizandra can come in.
+And that's where things like goji and schisandra can come in.
 And so we need to be mindful from a Western and a Chinese Medicine point of view, okay, well there's a problem with the Liver, what in particular is going on with the Liver, and how can we be targeted and specific?
 Rather than just going, everyone with Liver stuff gets milk thistle.
-Because it's highly inappropriate for so many people and the same with goji and schizandra and things like that.
+Because it's highly inappropriate for so many people and the same with goji and schisandra and things like that.

 Clare Pyers: (30:37)

 And so I think it's, we're clever people, we can apply this discernment in our thinking, when we're looking at the ways in which we treat our patients, if you're a practitioner, or the way that you can choose which types of herbs that you would like to take.